Group Worksheets in Excel (Table of Content)

-For Grouping all the worksheets together, first press and hold the Ctrl key and Click on the sheet which you want to select.
+For Grouping all the worksheets together, first press and hold the Ctrl key and click on the sheet which you want to select.
 By this, selected worksheets will be grouped.
-And the tabs will be embossed as shown in below screenshot.
+And the tabs will be embossed, as shown in the below screenshot.

-Now, if you want to perform any task in these grouped worksheets, then you are ready to do so.
-For example, let’s sum the count shown against all respective sequence.
+If you want to perform any task in these grouped worksheets, you are ready to do so.
+For example, let’s sum the count shown against all respective sequences.

 As shown in the above screenshot, we have summed column B in the Set-1 worksheet.
 Now let’s check whether the same formula is copied in other selected grouped sheets or not.

-Above screenshots of Set-2 and Set-3 have the formula of the sum which we have applied in Set-1 sheet.
+The above screenshots of Set-2 and Set-3 have the sum we have applied in the Set-1 sheet.

 And those above screenshots have the actual summed value of column B, in cell B8 in respective worksheets.

 Ungroup Selected Worksheet

 For ungrouping the worksheets, press and hold the Ctrl key and select the sheet which you want to ungroup.

-Now right-click on any of these sheets and where you will see a list of option.
-That at the end of it click on Ungroup Sheets.
+Now right-click on any of these sheets, and where you will see a list of options.
+That at the end of it, click on Ungroup Sheets.

-Once you select Ungroup Sheets option, then all the grouped sheet will come back to normal mode.
+Once you select Ungroup Sheets option, then all the grouped sheets will come back to normal mode.